Hook Junior Curriculum Intent for geography is that every child will:

 Geography Curriculum – how we measure impact

-Pupil’s ability to recognise, compare, describe, explain and evaluate in the key geographical areas underpin the assessment judgements made our school.
+Pupils’ ability to recognise, compare, describe, explain and evaluate in the key geographical areas, underpin the assessment judgements made at our school.

 Planning is informed by assessment in order to enable all pupils to progress.
 Pupils’ understanding of geographical vocabulary is assessed before and after units are taught – this is often the focus for pupil conferencing, so that the impact of the curriculum can be measured.
 Year teams will discuss and review learning outcomes together in order to agree the next steps for pupils – each teacher will personalise learning for their own pupils.

 Teachers make a summative assessment at the end of each term.
 The data gathered is used to inform planning and next steps.
-Moderation, within and between schools, is undertaken so that a dialogue can exist between teachers and to ensure that judgements about pupils’ work are consistent with agreed standards.
+Moderation is undertaken so that a dialogue can exist between teachers and to ensure that judgements about pupils’ work are consistent with agreed standards.
 Teachers have the opportunity to report on these to parents in annual school reports and at learning consultations twice a year.

 The teaching of geography is also monitored regularly, at least termly, through the data, book and planning monitoring, learning walks or observations.
 This information is used to identify strengths and areas for development of the subject, driving the subject forward.

 These factors ensure that we are able to maintain high standards in geography and pupils will have developed the geographical knowledge to help them explore, navigate and understand the world around them and their place in it.
 Not only will it enable pupils to meet the requirements of the National Curriculum but to prepare them to become competent geographers in secondary education and beyond.